irgroup/DIS22_ARTS_Project/labeling_interface/README.md

 Now you can attach with your IDE (we would recommend VS Code) to the container ([Attaching with VS Code](https://code.visualstudio.com/docs/devcontainers/attach-container)).

-Run `streamlit run labeling_interface` to start your local instance of the labeling interface server.
+Run `streamlit run rating_interface.py` to start your local instance of the labeling interface server.